Remi-Gau/online_neuroimaging_resources/README.md

 # online_neuroimaging_resources

-A laundry list of resources for MRI, fMRI, EEG, MEG...
+A laundry list of [online resources](.OnlineResources.md) for MRI, fMRI, EEG, MEG...

 ## How to contribute